 Relevant matters of state interest have been considered in the preparation of this development scheme.
-State interests will be considered further as part of the assessment of a PDA development application12.
+State interests will be considered further as part of the assessment of a PDA development application.

-9 Third party advice and technical expertise, such as but not limited to design review panels, may be consulted to provide guidance and assistance to EDQ on the assessment of proposed superior design outcomes.
+&lt;sup>10 Third party advice and technical expertise, such as but not limited to design review panels, may be consulted to provide guidance and assistance to EDQ on the assessment of proposed superior design outcomes.
 Refer to section 4.2.2(ii) in the Implementation strategy.

-11 See section 124 and 125 of the ED Act to reference the powers and functions of the MEDQ to temporarily or permanently close roads.
+&lt;sup>12 See section 124 and 125 of the ED Act to reference the powers and functions of the MEDQ to temporarily or permanently close roads.

-12 Section 87 of the ED Act states that any relevant state interest must be considered in deciding a development application.
-For the purposes of addressing state interests in development assessment, the State Planning Policy (SPP) and State Development Assessment Provisions (SDAP), provide guidance in identifying if a state interest is relevant to the assessment of a PDA development application.
-For further advice on the consideration of state interests refer to the EDQ Practice note 14: State interests in development assessment in priority development areas, available on the department's website.
-Note: SPP July 2017 and SDAP Version 2.6 were referenced in the preparation of this development scheme.
+&lt;sup>13 Section 87 of the ED Act states that any relevant state interest must be considered in deciding a development application.
+For the purposes of addressing state interests in development assessment, the State Planning Policy (SPP) and State Development Assessment Provisions (SDAP), provide guidance in identifying if a state interest is relevant to the assessment of a PDA